What is Clinical Psychology Forum?

 What happens if I am asked to resubmit?

-If you are asked to resubmit an amended version of your article please ensure that you return the amended version, showing tracked changes, directly to the original reviewer and state in an accompanying letter how you have addressed their concerns.
-This should also be copied to Sue Maskrey, the Administrator.
+If you are asked to resubmit an amended version of your article please ensure that you return the amended version to the Managing Editor, showing tracked changes, and state in an accompanying letter how you have addressed the concerns of the reviewer.

-The reviewer will then contact you again to inform you whether your resubmitted version is suitable for publication and will copy Sue Maskrey into the decision letter.
+The Managing Editor will then contact you again to inform you whether your resubmitted version is suitable for publication.

 What happens if the reviewer is unsure whether to accept or reject my article?

-This situation only rarely occurs but the procedure is that the reviewer will request a second opinion from another member of the review team or the Editor.
+This situation only rarely occurs but the procedure is that the reviewer will request a second opinion from another member of the review team or the Clinical Psychology Editor.

 What are my options if my article is rejected?

-Should your article be rejected by the reviewer you will be notified of the reasons directly.
-Should you disagree with the justification offered you should initially contact the reviewer to discuss.
+Should your article be rejected you will be notified of the reasons directly.
+Should you disagree with the justification offered you should initially contact the Clinical Psychology Editor to discuss.

-If, after discussion, an amicable conclusion is not reached, you may contact the Editor for a final decision.
+The Clinical Psychology Editor will make the final decision.
 You may also wish to consider submitting your article for consideration to an alternative publication.

 What if I want to complain about Clinical Psychology Forum?

-If this is inappropriate or if you complaint has not been satisfactorily dealt with, we suggest that you contact either the Director of the Membership Services Unit or the DCP Chair.
+If this is inappropriate or if your complaint has not been satisfactorily dealt with, we suggest that you contact either the Director of the Membership Services Unit or the DCP Chair.

 What happens once my article is accepted?

-The reviewer will notify you or the administrator.
-The administrator will then confirm acceptance in writing and request that you complete and return the copyright form submitted.
-You will also be asked to email an electronic copy of the final, accepted article.
+The Managing Editor will notify you and request that you complete and return the copyright form submitted.

 On receipt of both the signed copyright form and e-copy, your article will await publication in the next appropriate edition.
-There is usually a wait of between three and six months before publication.
+There is usually a wait of between one and four months before publication.
+You will be sent proofs of your submission to check, we would appreciate it if this was done within 4 -6 working days.

 Do you publish special issues?

-From time to time CPF will commission or receive special issues on a particular theme that should be of interest to a large proportion of the readership.
-These usually take up to a year to organise and will have around eight articles put together by one or two commissioning editors.
+From time-to-time CPF will commission or receive suggestions for special issues on a particular theme that might be of interest to a large proportion of the readership.
+These usually take up to a year to organise and will have around eight to fifteen articles put together by one or two guest editors.

-If you are interested in compiling a special issue, please contact the Editor with an outline, rationale and names of potential contributors.
-Following discussion within the collective, we will get back to you and let you know whether you should proceed.
+If you are interested in compiling a special issue, please contact the Clinical Psychology Editor with an outline, rationale and some names of potential contributors.
+Following discussion with the DCP Publications committee, we will get back to you and let you know how to proceed.
+The Managing Editor will work with you to set a realistic timetable.

 How do I become a reviewer for CPF?